 So I wanted something stylish and sleek, that wouldn’t be cheapy-looking or babyish.
 The Baby Dan rails hit all the right spots.
 They’re made from furniture grade Poplar wood, and available in both natural and white.
 Both options can easily fit in with your child’s bedroom decor.
 I opted for natural so that the white didn’t clash with the cream furniture we already had.
 Because I’m a bit fussy like that!

 They arrived quickly and are so simple to use.
 The wooden rail attaches easily to a metal frame which you position under the mattress at a right angle.
 There are then straps that are attached to the metal frame and a plastic clip that hooks over the opposite side of the bed frame.
 This keeps it all in place.
-No need for tools or damaging your bed, and can be done in minutes.
+No need for tools or damaging your wooden or metal beds, and can be done in minutes.
 It also means because they’re not permanently attached to the bed, it’s simple to take them away with you.

 You then place the mattress on top and all you can see is the stylish wooden rail.
 Job done!